VisualDivider486/Charger_notification/README.md

 Add the .exe file to the startup file in order to start automatically as the laptop powers up

+Defaults are
-Defaults are 40% for low battery
+40% low battery
-             80% for charged (Those are the advised percentages where the charger should be removed and plugged in)
+               80% for charged
+               (Those are the advised percentages of removing and plugging in the charger)